-In addition to our six institutes, the International Centre for Island Technology (ICIT), is a specialised arm of the Institute of Life and Earth Sciences.
+In addition to our five institutes, the International Centre for Island Technology (ICIT) in Orkney is a specialised arm of the Institute of Life and Earth Sciences.

-Within our core disciplines we offer both undergraduate and postgraduate students research-led programmes of study providing professional accredited qualifications.
+Within our core disciplines we offer research-led programmes of undergraduate and postgraduate study, many of which provide professionally-accredited qualifications.
 Our programmes are often highly rated in national surveys.
-Consequently, our graduates are highly sought after by employers.
+Consequently, our graduates are highly sought after by employers worldwide.

 We strive for excellence in our support to all students studying with us and our staff are committed to providing educational and professional support that is fair, friendly and timely.

-Our six research institutes carry out work in the fields that are relevant to industry and society, including topical issues such as:
+Our five research institutes carry out work in fields that are relevant to industry and society, including topical issues such as:

 - Carbon capture and storage

 - Life sciences

 - Low carbon buildings